mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 ## Sensible defaults

-After you theme Emacs to your liking, there are a few settings that I think offer a substantial improvement over their defaults.
+Once Emacs is themed to your preference, I'd recommend tweaking some of the built-in settings with "better" defaults.
+Emacs has been around for a long time (as you can probably tell by the default theme) and these settings put it more in line with modern editors.

-These settings are either sourced from [better-defaults](https://git.sr.ht/~technomancy/better-defaults) and [crafted-emacs](https://github.com/SystemCrafters/crafted-emacs), two great reference configurations, or from tweaking the performance of some compute-heavy packages like [lsp-mode](https://emacs-lsp.github.io/lsp-mode/page/performance/).
+My recommendations are either sourced from other configuration files I found in the wild ([better-defaults](https://git.sr.ht/~technomancy/better-defaults) and [crafted-emacs](https://github.com/SystemCrafters/crafted-emacs) are two great examples) or from tweaking the performance of some CPU-intensive packages like [lsp-mode](https://emacs-lsp.github.io/lsp-mode/page/performance/).

-First up are some performance threshold tweaks that put Emacs more inline with modern editors:
+First up are some performance threshold tweaks that will help Emacs run faster on a modern machine.
+Recall that you can look up the help documentation of any of these variables by invoking `C-h v`, or `M-x describe-variable`.

 ```
 (setq gc-cons-threshold 100000000) ; 100 mb
 (setq read-process-output-max (* 1024 1024)) ; 1mb
 ```

 The remaining recommendations are more personal in nature.
 I'd urge you to read about each of these options and decide for yourself whether you'd like to include them.
-In particular, you may find yourself enjoying the customization user interface that ships with Emacs more than me: [`M-x customize`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html).
+In particular, you may find yourself enjoying the customization UI that ships with Emacs ([`M-x customize`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html)) more than me.

 ```
-;; Auto-refresh buffers when files on disk change
+;; Auto-refresh buffers when files on disk change.
 (global-auto-revert-mode t)

-;; Unique buffer names for matching files
+;; Ensure unique names when matching files exist in the buffer.
+;; e.g. This helps when you have multiple copies of "main.rs"
+;; open in different projects.
+It will add a "myproj/main.rs"
+;; prefix when it detects matching names.
 (require 'uniquify)
 (setq uniquify-buffer-name-style 'forward)

-;; Place backups in a separate folder
+;; Place backups in a separate folder.
 (setq backup-directory-alist `(("." . "~/.saves")))
 (setq auto-save-file-name-transforms `((".*" "~/.saves/" t)))

-;;; Emacs customize-option
-;; Store automatic customization options in a gitignored file.
+;; I store automatic customization options in a gitignored file,
+;; but this is definitely a personal preference.
 (setq custom-file (locate-user-emacs-file "custom.el"))
 (when (file-exists-p custom-file)
   (load custom-file))